gitawego/work-note/togaf/faq.md

 Consider three classes of building blocks:

-1.Re-usable building blocks, such as legacy items.
+1. Re-usable building blocks, such as legacy items.
-2.Building blocks to be the subject of development, such as new applications.
+2. Building blocks to be the subject of development, such as new applications.
 3. Building blocks to be the subject of purchase; i.e., Commercial Off-The-Shelf (COTS) applications.

 </details>